ibedoor/final-project-SDA/README.md

 - Distribution of Population in each country
 - Distribution of Gross Domestic Product (GDP) for countries

-After that I extract the five features importance from correlation heatmap and they were `HDI`, `TC`, `TD`, `STI`, `POP`.
-Then I applied with first model and it was `LinearRgression` I get accuracy **31.49%** and mean squared error was **6.97** the outcomes it is so bad so I tried with another model to get good results.
-The second model was `DecisionTreeRegression` the accuracy is **99.89%** and mean squared error was **0.01** it is a great result.
-Third model is `XGBoostRegression` the accuracy **95.10%** and mean squared error was **0.50** better than LinearRgression and worse than `DecisionTreeRegression`.
-Last model it was `RandomForestRegressor` and the accuracy in this model was **99.97%** as for the mean squared error it was **0.00** the best results.
-Based on the results I obtained, I can say the `RandomForestRegressor` the best model for the data it has the highest accuracy **99.97%** and lowest mean squared error **0.00**.

-Then, I have compared all models with `Baseline` model and I found the accuracy was the worst **11%**, it is not a good result.
-Furthermore, I visualize chart automatically displays the features importance associated with the target column GDPCAP.
-Then, I try again in RandomForestRegressor with the most important column in features importance I got it from the plot and it was `HDI`. `HDI` and `GDP` columns have a strong relationship, each one influencing the other that means when `HDI` increases, the `GDP` will also increase, and vice versa.
+Then I applied some models which corresponds to the data I have.
+I used `LinearRgression` , `DecisionTreeRegression` , `XGBoostRegression` , and `RandomForestRegressor`

+Here, I’ll create the x and y variables by taking them from the dataset and splitting it manually into training and test sets.

+Fit the model
+I am going to use x_train and y_train obtained above to train my regression model.
+I am using the fit method and passing the parameters as shown below.

+Note that the output of this cell is describing a number of parameters like copy_X, fit_intercept, etc. for the model.
+The parameters will change depending on the model chosen.

+Predict using the trained model
+Once the model is trained, it’s ready to make predictions.
+We can use the predict method on the model and pass x_test as a parameter to get the output as y_pred.

+I need to check to see how well my model is performing on the test data.
+For this, I evaluate my model by finding the mean squared error produced by the model.
+Mean squared error is a built in function, and we are using NumPy’s mean squared error function (mean_ squared_error) Furthermore, I visualize chart automatically displays the feature importance associated with the target column GDPCAP for the models.
+In `DecisionTreeRegression` and `RandomForestRegressor` the feature importance was DATE by 0.24, STI by 0.45, COUNTRY_Switzerland by 0.4, COUNTRY_Saint Lucia by 0.37, COUNTRY_Sierra Leone by 0.34. in `LinearRgression` does not support feature importance. `XGBoostRegression` has different feature importance it was `DATE`, `STI`, `COUNTRY_Switzerland`, `COUNTRY_Saint Lucia`, `TC`
-This chart shows us Features importance in `RandomForestRegression` model
+This chart shows us Feature importance in `RandomForestRegression` and `DecisionTreeRegression` models
 <img width="900" height="700" src="features_importance.png">

-When I used just one feature importance I obtained an accuracy **65.36%** and mean squared error was **3.61**, it is not a good result, so five features importance is better than one feature importance.
-After that, I compared between actual and predicted data for each models, I found that `RandomForestRegressor` made the best predictions reasonably close to actual data, while `LinearRgression` made the worst predictions it is working outside the scope of `LinearRgression`.
+After that, I compared between actual and predicted data for each models, I found that `DecisionTreeRegression` made the best predictions reasonably close to actual data, while `LinearRgression` made the worst predictions it is working outside the scope of `LinearRgression`.

-This chart shows us a comparison between actual and pridected data in `RandomForestRegression` model
+This chart shows us a comparison between actual and predicted data in `DecisionTreeRegression` model
 <img width="900" height="700" src="compression_actual_predict_data.png">

-Finally, I used RandomizedSearchCV to get the best parameters and I preferred it on grid search.
-It is similar to grid search, and yet it has proven to yield better results comparatively.
-I used it on the `RandomForestRegressor` for one feature importance column to get best parameters because I did not get a good accuracy as I got it before with the features importance.

-Note: I only extracted the most important parameters, and Colab with GPU did not help me to apply it.
+Finally, I found that mean squared error in LinearRgression was 0.00, in DecisionTreeRegression was 0.00, in XGBoostRegression was 0.4, and in RandomForestRegressor 0.04.
+As we can see, LinearRgression and DecisionTreeRegression they have no errors.
+The score in `LinearRgression`, `DecisionTreeRegression`, `XGBoostRegression`, and `RandomForestRegressor` recorded score with **99.98%**, **100%**, **95.54%**, and **99.66%**.
+As we see, DecisionTreeRegression model has the highest score.
+Then, I have compared all models with `Baseline` model and I found the score was the worst **11%**, it is not a good result.

 <a id='Resources'></a>